Risei is a new way to write unit tests that's easier and faster, more dependable, and keeps your tests from standing in the way of redesigns.

 ... ];

-You can write more tests with less syntax by stating test properties once and letting them collapse forward across subsequent tests.
+You can write more tests with less syntax by stating repeated test properties just once, and letting them collapse forward across subsequent tests.

 Risei collapses values together until it has a full test to run, as seen in this typical example: